rourkescott27/SpringFramework/kbe-rest-brewery/source.md

-This folder contains source code provided as part of the **"Building Spring Boot Docker Images"** course on [Udemy](https://www.udemy.com/course/kube-by-example-building-spring-boot-docker-images/learn/lecture/31942384#learning-tools), which I’m currently following for learning purposes.
+This folder contains source code provided as part of the **"Building Spring Boot Docker Images"** course on [Udemy](https://www.udemy.com/course/kube-by-example-building-spring-boot-docker-images/learn/lecture/31942384#learning-tools), which I’m following for learning purposes.

 ### 🧾 Attribution